Nenotriple/img-txt_viewer/README.md

 # 💡 Tips and Features

 - Shortcuts:
-  - `ALT+Left/Right`: Quickly move between img-txt pairs.
+  - `ALT+LEFT/RIGHT`: Quickly move between img-txt pairs.
-  - `Del`: Send the current pair to a local trash folder.
+  - `SHIFT+DEL`: Send the current pair to a local trash folder.
   - `ALT`: Cycle through auto-suggestions.
   - `TAB`: Insert the highlighted suggestion.
   - `CTRL+F`: Highlight all duplicate words.
+  - `CTRL+E`: Quickly jump to the next empty text file.
   - `CTRL+S`: Save the current text file.
   - `CTRL+Z` / `CTRL+Y`: Undo/Redo.
+  - `F5`: Refresh the text box.
   - `Middle-click`: A token to quickly delete it.

 - Tips:
   - `Highlight duplicates` by selecting text.
   - Enable `List View` to display text in a vertical list format.
   - Enable `Big Comma Mode` for more visual separation between captions.
-  - Blank text files can be created for images without any matching files when loading a directory.
+  - Quickly create text pairs by loading the image and saving the text.
   - `Autocomplete Suggestions` while you type using Danbooru/Anime tags, the English Dictionary, or both.
   - `Fuzzy Search` Use an asterisk * while typing to return a broader range of suggestions.
     - For example: Typing `*lo*b` returns "<ins>**lo**</ins>oking <ins>**b**</ins>ack", and even "yel<ins>**lo**</ins>w <ins>**b**</ins>ackground"

 - Text Tools:
   - `Batch Token Delete`: View all tokens in a directory as a list, and quickly delete them.
+(Stand alone tool)
   - `Cleanup Text`: Fix simple typos in all text files of the selected folder.
   - `Prefix Text Files`: Insert text at the START of all text files.
   - `Append Text Files`: Insert text at the END of all text files.